Octomore, the ultimate peat whisky

 Octomore 12.3 2021.7-10 American oak ex-bourbon barrels + PX sherry casks from Fernando De Castilla 118.1 5 years 62.1%

-In the 12. series, 12.2 is considered the clear winner compared to the unremarkable 12.1 and 12.3.
-After aging for three and a half years in American oak barrels to build a solid foundation of fruit and floral aromas, it was transferred to perfect-quality Sauternes casks.
-For the following 18 months, the role of the Sauternes casks is to maximize the whisky's inherent fruit notes, and the 12.2 edition has certainly fulfilled that role.
-It has received favorable reviews for bringing back the Sauternes cask finish previously showcased in 04.2 Comus.
+12. Compared to the unremarkable 12.1 and 12.3, the 12.2 is considered the clear winner of the series.
+Made in the USA Orcs After aging in barrels for three and a half years to lay a solid foundation of fruit and floral aromas, it was transferred to perfect-quality Sauternes casks.
+For the next 18 months, the role of the Sauternes oak barrels was to maximize the fruit notes inherent in the whisky.
+And the 12.2 Edition fulfilled that role perfectly.
+The Sauternes introduced at 04.2 Comus cask He brought out the finish once again and received good reviews.

-The 12.3 Edition was aged in Fernando De Castilla PX sherry casks, carefully selected by Bruichladdich, rather than in sherry-treated casks.
-Divided into two batches, the first batch aged in bourbon was blended into 751 TP3T, and the PX sherry aged batch was blended into 251 TP3T.
+The 12.3 Edition was matured using Fernando De Castilla PX sherry casks, meticulously selected by Bruichladdich, rather than sherry-treated casks.
+Divided into two batches bourbon The first aged 75% and PX Sherry aged 25% were mixed.

 13. Series